sbadillo/dekoa/README.md

 This project has two branches:

-- **sources**: is where the content and source of the website is modified.
-Is from where the build is launched.
+- **sources**: is where the content is created and where the site is modified.
+Is from where the build is launched and the main working branch.
 - **master**: is the 'dist' folder.
-This is the output site from pelican, and the published side of the repository.
+This is the output from pelican, and the published side of the repository.

 # Travis and gh-pages autodeployment